 Retirement in Phuket

 Many investors in Phuket buy property in Phuket with a long term view on investment and return on their investment.
 Unlike Dubai which had a massive property bubble, the Thai government put many legal steps in place to avoid the same problem.
 Property you bought 5 years ago would still make for a good investment today.
 For this reason many buy property and leave the property in the hands of a rental agent who will then ensure that the property becomes a working investment.
 Not only does it appreciate in value but also provides a rental income which many use to add on an additional room, spa or sauna.
 This has become a very common practice in Phuket.

-As a foreigner may not own land in Thailand you have a number of options such as superficies which allows you to own the property buy not the land it stands on or you can look at a usufruct which allows you to hold the property until the usufruct expires.
+As a foreigner may not own land in Thailand.
+You have a number of options such as superficies which allows you to own the property.
+But not the land it stands on or you can look at a usufruct.
+Which allows you to hold the property until the usufruct expires.
 There are many options available and prudent legal advice is a good start.